 - If you are the first to drop off your child and there is only one teacher or adult, you must stay until another teacher or adult arrives.

-- We perform background checks on all staff and volunteers who work with children and youth.
+- Background checks are performed on all staff and volunteers who work with children and youth.

 - Parents supervise children on the playground before and after RE classes.